Kyokushin: Self-defense

 Also known as Goshin Jitsu, the specific self-defense techniques of the style draw much of their techniques and tactics from Mas Oyama's study of Daitō-ryū Aiki-jūjutsu under Yoshida Kotaro.
 These techniques were never built into the formal grading system, and as karate itself grew increasingly sport-oriented, the self-defense training started to fall into obscurity.
 Today it is only practiced in a limited number of dojos.
 However, the proper Kyokushin Karate techniques are extremely effective when it comes to self-defense in any type of fight due to its full body contact fighting style.

 Grading

-Colored belts have their origin in Judo, as does the training 'gi', or more correctly in Japanese, 'dōgi' or 'Keikogi'.
+Colored belts have their origin in Judo, as does the training gi, or more correctly in Japanese, dōgi or keikogi.
 The example below uses the rank structure used by Kyokushin Karate's West Los Angeles Branch although the order of belt colors does vary between Kyokushin groups.
-For example, 10th & 9th kyus in some groups wear orange belts, while in other groups they wear red belts instead.
+For example, 10th & 9th kyus in most groups wear orange belts, while in other groups in rare cases they wear red belts instead.